Test-Science/test-science-document-library/readme.md

 Move the paper and slide to the newly generated folder

+#### Testing the Website

-`hugo server` in the folder will build and preview the website
+run `hugo server` in the folder will build and preview the website, then go to http://localhost:1313/ to see a local preview of the Test Science Documents Library.

 #### Publishing an update